 The soil in outdoor playground areas of the child care facility shall not contain hazardous levels of any toxic chemical or substances.
 The child care facility shall have soil samples and analyses performed where there is good reason to believe a problem may exist.

+Prevention of Shaken Baby Syndrome, Abusive Head Trauma, and Child Maltreatment

-Prevention of shaken baby syndrome, abusive head trauma, and child maltreatment Shaken baby syndrome (SBS) and abusive head trauma (AHT) are the constellation of signs and symptoms resulting from violent shaking or shaking and impacting the head of an infant or small child.
+Shaken baby syndrome (SBS) and abusive head trauma (AHT) are the constellation of signs and symptoms resulting from violent shaking or shaking and impacting the head of an infant or small child.
 Shaken baby syndrome is a subset of abusive head trauma with injuries having the potential to result in death or permanent neurologic disability.
 SBS/AHT is a form of child abuse.
 Caregivers are trained to recognize the possible signs and symptoms of SBS/AHT and the consequences of SBS/AHT.

-Additional child maltreatment is defined as prohibited behaviors.
+Additional child maltreatment is defined as prohibited behavior.
 The following behaviors are prohibited by anyone (i.e., parent, caregiver, or child) in all child care settings:

 Corporal punishment, including hitting, spanking, beating, shaking, pinching, biting, and other measures that produce physical pain.